arlojay/cosmic-reach-modding-api/README.md

 ---

 ### Glowing Cheese
-The following is an example script for a mod that adds a glowing cheese block that, when interacted with, disappears.
+The following is an example script for a mod that adds a glowing cheese block that, when interacted with, disappears. *No cheese for you!*
 ```js
 import { Mod, BlockModel, ModelCuboid, Material, TriggerSheet, BlockAction, Writer } from "crmod-api";
 import { Box3, Vector3 } from "three";